downson-lang/downson/SPECIFICATION.md

 **Implementation Specific**

-  * If a key is already registered on an object, then the behaviour is implementation specific:
+  * If a key is already registered on an object, then the behavior is implementation specific:

       * ignore the previous value,
       * ignore the current value.

-    However, regardless of the exact behaviour, an *ambiguous syntax* must be emitted.
+    However, regardless of the exact behavior, an *ambiguous syntax* must be emitted.

 **Interpretation Error**

   * At the end of the document, all unterminated nested objects should be closed, and registered with the appropriate keys.
   * At the next header, all unterminated nested objects should be closed, and registered with the appropriate keys.
-  * If a *left-binding* *object key* is detected witout a matching *object terminator*, then the *object key* is ignored.
+  * If a *left-binding* *object key* is detected without a matching *object terminator*, then the *object key* is ignored.
 However, already registered keys and values should remain intact.
   * If a nested object is terminated before matching all of the contained literals or keys, then the unmatched elements should be ignored.

 </details>